Lose Your Medicare Appeal at Reconsideration? Don’t Throw in the Towel Just Yet — Consider the Consequences and Your Options.

 Read More Posts From This CategoryMedicare Audits

-A Look at RACs — Part II: How Should Physicians and Other Providers Respond to a RAC Audit?(June 28, 2010): In Part I of this series, we reacquainted you with the design and purpose of the now permanent Recovery Audit Contractor (RAC) Program.
+A Look at RACs — How Should Physicians and Other Providers Respond to a RAC Audit?(June 28, 2010): In Part I of this series, we reacquainted you with the design and purpose of the now permanent Recovery Audit Contractor (RAC) Program.
 Although RACs largely focused on inpatient care during CMS’ demonstration program, RACs are a real threat to small providers that don’t have the intensive compliance programs in place that most...
 [Read more of this review]

 Final Rule Outlining Recoupment Limitations and the Impact on Ongoing Medicare Overpayment Appeals Cases(February 1, 2010): Last September, the Centers for Medicare and Medicaid Services (CMS) published its Final Rule addressing limitations on the recoupment of alleged overpayments by its Medicare contractors (e.g. Medicare Administrative Contractors and Qualified Independent Contractors).
 This Final Rule finalizes how Medicare contractors are to...
 [Read more of this review]